yahyatamim/Advanced-Timer-V2/configuration-portal-spec.md

 - Same kernel, same semantics, same real time.
 - No shadow/simulation-only engine.
 - No virtual clock.
-- No logical-vs-physical state duplication layer.
+- No duplicated logic semantics between run and test paths.

-### 5.1 Output Masking
+### 9.1 Output Masking

-When simulation is active:
+When test mode is active:
 - Logic still computes output states normally.
 - Masked outputs skip physical relay drive.
 - Masking MAY be global or per-channel.

-### 5.2 Input Forcing
+### 9.2 Input Forcing

 Each input MAY be real or forced.